Shadowing Spanish: 3 Excellent Resources to Hone Pronunciation and Intonation

-This super technique—also called “parroting”—is sure to add some fun to your Spanish program and help you learn to speak Spanish with the pronunciation and intonation of a native.
+Also known as “parroting,” this repetition technique adds some fun to your Spanish program and helps you speak with the pronunciation and intonation of a native.

-One of the ways we learn to speak our native language as children is through repetition.
-So if this technique works for native language acquisition, it stands to reason that it’ll be wonderfully helpful for learning Spanish, too!
+One of the ways we learn to speak our native language as children is through repetition, so if it worked for native language acquisition, then it stands to reason that it’ll work for learning Spanish as well!

-There are loads of excellent resources that you can use to make Spanish shadowing part of your language plan.
+There are loads of excellent resources that you can use to make Spanish shadowing part of your language plan—just simply listen and then repeat.

 What Is Spanish Shadowing and How Can You Use It in Your Learning Program?